BrincMM/VentureVerseMiniAppRails/docs/api/v1/developers/update_profile.md

 ## Validation Rules

 1. Email must match an existing developer account
-2. If provided, github username must be unique
+2. If provided, github must be a valid URL
 3. Email cannot be changed through this endpoint (for security)

 ## Notes